Torres and Chelsea can say 'we'll always have Barcelona'

 Both relationships had flickering moments of fire and passion but ultimately they were two love affairs doomed to failure.

-In January 2011, amid much fanfare, Chelsea broke the British transfer record by splashing out 50 million pounds on Liverpool striker Torres who decided to end his days at Stamford Bridge on Sunday by sealing a two-year loan move to AC Milan.
+In January 2011, Chelsea broke the British transfer record by splashing out 50 million pounds on Liverpool striker Torres who ended his days at Stamford Bridge on Saturday when the Londoners announced the loan switch he made to AC Milan in August would become a permanent move on Jan.
+5.

 One of his first goal attempts on his debut for the Londoners, a 20-metre effort against Liverpool that sailed high, wide and not so handsome, was almost a symbol of the trials and tribulations Torres was to endure for the next 3-1/2 years.